dev-tim/funny-commands/README.md

 # funny-commands

-Hi folks!
+Example of command execution framework with custom defined "micro language".

-Here is an example of command execution framework, where you I have defined my own "micro language".
 Basic idea here is to define tasks in the context and build a pipeline of execution for their tasks.
 For that we define rules to build simple AST with a help of [Paraboled](https://github.com/sirthias/parboiled/wiki).

 For the simplification I took the idea that every operation can represent different kind of action, in this example we have just 3 main operations: